Portfolio: Development status

 Medical need

-Over time, most NDO and OAB patients do not respond to the standard pharmacological approaches to treatment, such as oral antimuscarinics and beta-3 agonists that have systemic off-target effects and are thus poorly tolerated by many patients.
-Local injections of botulinum toxins basically paralyse the bladder muscle, thus requiring in 15% of cases, patients to empty their bladder using catheterization 4 to 6 times a day, with an associated higher risk of urinary infections.
-For OAB, implantable medical devices have been approved requiring costly surgical procedures.
+Over time, most patients do not respond to the standard pharmacological approaches to treatment, such as oral antimuscarinics and beta-3 agonists that have systemic off-target effects and are thus poorly tolerated by many patients.
+Local injections of botulinum toxins basically paralyse the bladder muscle, thus requiring patients, in 15% of cases, to initiate catheterization 4 to 6 times a day to empty their bladder, with an associated higher risk of urinary infections.

-EG110A for NDO, OAB and IC/PBS could bring the expected long-term and truly local efficacy, to multiple hundred thousand of patients across these indications.
+EG110A could bring the expected long-term and truly local efficacy, to multiple hundred thousand of patients across this indication across all patient groups.
 It thus represents a major market opportunity of multi-billion-dollar revenues, in an innovation poor environment.

 Our solution

-Using the characteristics of our nrHSV-1, our vector selectively silences the sensory nerves of the bladder responsible for conveying pathogenic signal in these different indications.
-Preserving the ability of the bladder to contract, we want to offer patient suffering from NDO and OAB a long-lasting treatment that restores continence and preserves volitional voiding either naturally or stimulated.
-Targeting the sensory nerves, we also aim to reduce the urgency symptom in OAB, and selectively kill the pain sensation in IC/PBS, thus addressing in both cases the most important issue.
+Using the characteristics of our nrHSV-1, our vector selectively silences the sensory nerves of the bladder responsible for conveying pathogenic signal in this indication.
+Preserving the ability of the bladder to contract, we want to offer patient suffering from NDO a long-lasting treatment that restores continence and preserves volitional voiding either naturally or stimulated, and potentially reduce urinary infections that represent a real threat in the long run.
+Suppressing the bladder overactivity is also a key feature to protect the kidneys in the long run.

 What Key Opinion Leaders think